Introducing RainBow Query Language for CSV, a must-have extension for VSCode!

 This will launch another editor with a table and some input forms, like the one below

-The table at the top is a table of the CSV file that the RBQL command was executed on.
+The table displayed at the top is a table of the CSV file generated by executing the RBQL command.

-You can scroll the table with the left arrow, but unfortunately you cannot scroll with the mouse wheel.
+You can scroll the table using the arrow on the left, but unfortunately, you cannot scroll with the mouse wheel.

 The input form below the table is the core of this screen, the form for entering queries

-The CSV used in this sample has 15 columns, so they are named a1 to a15, which are what SQL calls column names.
+The CSV file used in this sample has 15 columns, so they are labeled with column names from a1 to a15, which correspond to the column names in SQL.

 NR is the row number automatically generated by RBQL.